-Obviously, unleashing three blind mice lose on an obstacle course isn’t going to get many results, as they’ll have a rather difficult time navigating it.
+Obviously, unleashing three blind mice loose on an obstacle course isn’t going to get many results, as they’ll have a rather difficult time navigating it.
 But what if an invisible force (as in you, the player) had the power to create a safe and easily traversable path?
-With tetrominoes and a little puzzle solving, there is hope (and cheese) at the end of the tunnel for these poor rodents.
+With tetrominoes and a little puzzle-solving, there is hope (and cheese) at the end of the tunnel for these poor rodents.

 MouseCraft is the classic tale of a mad cat scientist, hard at work on creating a mysterious mice-powered machine.
 What do you mean “that’s not a classic tale”?
 Hmm… Well, maybe it isn’t right now, but someday it will be.
 Mark my words, someday it will be!
 For now, I guess we’ll have to settle for “original and amusingly odd”.
 Not that the story is more than background information anyway, from what I can tell.
 That said if helping a crazy cat scientist isn’t enough motivation for you to solve some mouse-driven puzzles, what is, really?
 I’m also fairly certain this cat’s plotting global domination, and that this machine is simply the first part of a cunning plan.